“Yowww,” cried The Doctor and jumped back

 had been split off and left randomly in space and time.
 What was left

-both visible to Apollo 11 and the world.
+Apollo Eleven and the world.

 The back up system was ten minutes short of going down.
 There was an insistent